Glittering Words

 Why Narcissists speak in glittering generalities

 Why do Narcissists speak in glittering generalities about themselves, their work, and their personal lives?
-Because they are masters at promoting overt and covert Stage Hypnosis concepts to anyone who will give them an audience in the hopes of recruiting or converting that person into estranging the Narcissist’s social, romantic, and or political rivals.
+Because they are masters at promoting overt and covert Stage Hypnosis concepts to all those who will give them an audience in the hopes of recruiting or converting that person into estranging the Narcissist’s social, romantic, and or political rivals.

 Glittering Words are key terms and phrases that a Narcissist uses to position themselves or their products in ways that appear to be socially competitive and above.
 It is a form of salesmanship that utilizes Stage Hypnosis tactics to build prestige into a product.